aabbtree77/miniguestlog/README.md

 I did not bother whether to apply Fetch or Axios, TanStack Query, Js vs Ts, also used ChatGPT whenever needed.

-During the development, I learned from Reddit that Postman API could be in the process of **[enshittification](https://www.reddit.com/r/webdev/comments/16tq1eh/now_that_postman_sucks_is_there_a_good_alternative/)**, and rushed to use VS Code with an extension called [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+During the development, I learned from Reddit that the Postman API could be in the process of **[enshittification](https://www.reddit.com/r/webdev/comments/16tq1eh/now_that_postman_sucks_is_there_a_good_alternative/)**, and rushed to use VS Code with an extension called [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 The latter is simple and snappy.

 ## render.com